Coketrd/ConversationMode-with-ESP-Home-Device/README.md

 # NoWakeWord_DoAConversation
 Do a Conversation with youre HomeAssistant-Assist without needing a WakeWord the hole time.

+This is not a finished integration.
+The result is achieved using various scripts and helpers.
+I give no guarantee that this variant will work for you.
+Everyone is responsible for checking the code and any damage it may cause.

 First of all, I would like to tell you about my setup.
 It may be that this also works with other systems, but I have the following setup:

 - An ESP32 with an INMP441 microphone